-Technique: Digital projects Task/Format Technique: Collection of work Technique: Supervised assessment Examples of designed projects tasks/formats may include opportunities: • to meet local and community needs and current and future needs and use considering environmental and social sustainability factors • by the end of Year 4, create designed solutions at least once in the following three technologies contexts: - Engineering principles and systems - Food and fibre production - Materials and technologies specialisations • by the end of Year 6, create Examples of collection of work tasks/formats may include: • descriptions of materials, systems, tools and equipment for a range of purposes: - annotated drawings and/or photographs - labelled diagrams - 3D models - oral and/or/written texts • exploring and testing a variety of materials, components, tools and equipment and techniques to produce designed solutions: Examples of supervised assessment formats may include: • short response - true/false - multiple choice - single word - sentence - cloze passage • extended response - response to a stimulus - explanation of a process and/or practical activity - construction, interpretation and/or analysis of primary or contexts: - Engineering principles and systems the following four technologies designed solutions at least once in secondary data.
+Technique: Design projects Technique: Research Technique: Collection of work Technique: Supervised assessment Task/Format Examples of designed projects tasks/formats may include opportunities: • to meet local and community needs and current and future needs and use considering environmental, economic and social sustainability factors • by the end of year 8, create designed solutions at least once in the following four technologies contexts: - Engineering principles and systems - Food and fibre production - Food specialisations - Materials and technologies specialisations • by the end of year 10, create at least four designed solutions focused don one or more of the five2 technologies contexts: - Engineering principles and systems - Food and fibre production - Food specialisations - Materials and technologies specialisations.
+Examples of research tasks/formats may include: interviews/debates oral reports written texts descriptions/explanations expositions reports feature articles evaluation of the advantages and disadvantages of design ideas and technologies with a focus on preferred futures, taking into account ethics; legal issues; social values; economic, environmental and social sustainability factors multimodal presentations digital presentations using ICTs, e.g. PowerPoint, iPad applications, webpages, podcasts seminars.
+Examples of collection of work tasks/formats may include: • descriptions of materials, systems, tools and equipment for a range of purposes: - annotated drawings and/or photographs - labelled diagrams - 3D models - oral and/or/written texts • exploring and testing a variety of materials, components, tools and equipment and techniques to produce designed solutions: - tables - graphs • explanations of steps and design decisions: - flowcharts - diagrams - oral and/or written instructions • evaluations of processes and products - reflective journal entries - analysis of: • designed solutions that may consider aesthetic and functional requirements • ethical decisions about the use of design and technologies, considering health and sustainability implications.
+Examples of supervised assessment formats may include: • short response 3 - true/false - multiple choice - single word - sentence - cloze passage • extended response - response to a stimulus - explanation of a process and/or practical activity - construction, interpretation and/or analysis of primary or secondary data.